London, 15 October

 London, 26 October

-The Home Office Ministerial Visits and Events team delivered nearly 200 visits for ministers last year as well as speeches, conferences and other events.
-Join us to learn more about the interesting and diverse work of GCS visits teams and develop your skills in how to create newsworthy and informative visits for ministers or senior leaders.
+Join the Home Office Events and Visits team to learn more about the work of GCS visits teams and develop your skills in creating newsworthy and informative visits for ministers or senior leaders.

 Tuesday 18 September 2018